ministryofjustice/securityanalytics-sharedinfrastructure/security_analytics_design.md

  The temporal and non temporal keys that the are used by this project support the re-ingestion process.
 If a set of results were re-ingested, with new code to process the raw record, they would have the same keys, and would replace the older data in elastic.

+ N.B.
+Whilst the system of ids used to reference the data makes the re-ingestion process easy to implement, it has not yet been.

  ## Modularity

  Security analytics uses a modular design.
 This facilitates fast flexible working.
 Removing, for example, the need to redepoly/update all services when adding a new kind of scan, or updating an existing analytic of the scan data.

  This flexibility can lead to increased decoupling, and more rapid continuous deployment capabilities, but it does have implications.
-For example, the use of feature flags should be made.
+For example, use of feature flags should be made.
 A feature flag allows a services's features to be added, removed or changed without impacting older services that interact with it.
 For example to change an api, one would add a feature flag to enable the new usage, once all clients use new version the old one can be removed in a later release.
 Changes made to services should never break backwards compatibility for any dependent service.

  ### Projects as services

  Many of the projects in security analytics have been designed to provide a service e.g. nmap scan is a service that will perform NMAP scans.
 These services all have an SQS queue as their input, and/or an SNS queue as their output.
 This shape allows both fan in and fan out, by which I mean that any other service with permissions can place a message on the inbound request sqs queue to use a service, and that any other service with permissions can subscribe to the output's SNS topic to consume a service's data.

  Note that a service should always try to place enough information into the message attributes of the SNS output events.
 This enables subscribing services to use filters in their subscriptions for efficiency.

  ### SSM parameters